galenjdove/devops-interview-questions/README.md

 #### Fun Questions

-* Do you have any side projects?
+* What is your favorite side project?
 * If you could learn any technology now, what would be?
+* How do you keep up with current technology trends?